mridul037/mridul037/README.md

 **Quote of the hour:**

-The key to keeping software costs down is to write code that is easily modified.
+Adding manpower to a late software project makes it later.

-~ Daniel T. Barry
+~ Fred Brooks
 <pre>

 </pre>